Ways to Maximize Your Time

 How much time do you spend “distracting” yourself on Facebook, Twitter or Instagram?

 Social media can be one of your biggest time wasters.
 You’re absorbing large amounts of information and distracting yourself from tasks that only take a little while to complete.
-Unless it’s your job to expend copious hours on social media networks, gather all your apps in a little box and place them on a page that doesn’t immediately grab your attention.
+You can maximize your time by gathering all your apps in a little box and place them on a page that doesn’t immediately grab your attention.

 Ø Keep a List